smokov812/smokov812/README.md

 ###

-<h3 align="left">👩‍💻  Обо мне</h3>
+<h3 align="left">👩‍💻  About me</h3>

 ###

-<p align="left">Я начинающий сис.администратор/any key. В данный момент учусь в Политехе.
-Cейчас изучаю документации по Linux и Linux серверам, т.к недавно перешел с Windows на Linux.Так же совсем недавно разместил домашний сервер из старого железа без удаленного доступа.</p>
+<p align="left">I am a beginner system administrator/any key.
+Currently I am studying at Polytechnic University.
+I’m reading documentation on Linux and Linux servers, because I recently switched from Windows to Linux.
+I also recently installed a home server from old hardware without remote access.</p>